Hemantgithubpro/leetcode/Codeforces/Lists/TLE_Eliminators/800/17/notes.md

 then we can use the formula for number of divisors

 i know there is a better way to do this, but i am not sure how to do it

+## Did it myself without seeing any solution, WOOOOOOOOOOOOOOHHHHHHHHHHOOOOOOOOOOO!